The best Verizon MVNO carriers: our top picks

 Reasons to avoid

 Ting Mobile's plans are reasonably straightforward, starting with a Flex plan with unlimited talk and text plan at just $10 per month.
-You can also add shared data at $5 per GB, which remains a solid value if you use under 3GB in a month.
+You can add shared data at $5 per GB, to this plan which remains a solid value if you use under 3GB in a month.
 Ting Mobile also has plans for more modern devices, starting with Set 5 and Set 12.
-As the names suggest, these pack in 5GB and 12GB of high-speed data, respectively.
-There are two higher plans called Unlimited and Ollo Unlimited Pro, which have 22GB and 35GB of high-speed data, respectively.
+As you'd expect, these offer 5GB and 12GB high-speed data, respectively.
+Then there are two higher plans called Unlimited and Unlimited Pro, which have 22GB and 35GB high-speed data, respectively.
 All plans provide nationwide LTE and 5G coverage.
+There's also an Unlimited 25 plan with 25GB high-speed data, and a lot of other goodies.

 Ting will work with most (if not all) of the best unlocked phones in the market, so if you have a fairly recent smartphone that's unlocked, you can continue to use it.
 You can also buy a new phone through Ting's website too, but device selection is not exactly the best.